bharatimalik/Speed_Camera_Violations/FinalVersion.md

 Snapshot of the same is as follows:
 ![Image](https://github.com/bharatimalik/Speed_Camera_Violations/blob/master/Phase1.JPG)

-## First Version
+## Tableau Link

-In order to help Mayor of Chicago to make some informed decision based on the data, [here](https://public.tableau.com/profile/bharati.malik#!/vizhome/Individual_Project_Visuals_2/FindingsforMayorofChicago) is the first version of the analysis on Tableau Public.
+[Here](https://public.tableau.com/profile/bharati.malik#!/vizhome/Individual_Project_Visuals_2/V1FindingsforMayorofChicago) is the Tableau Public for both the versions.

-## Final Version
+First version is under the tab named: V1 Findings for Mayor of Chicago Final version is under the tab named: V2 Findings for Mayor of Chicago

 ### Visualization 1